cedar-policy/cedar-docs/docs/collections/_overview/bp-implementing-roles - attributes.md

 ## Making an Authorization Request

-Still using Amazon Verified Permissions as an example, the application must call [`IsAuthorized`](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html) and pass through [`entities`](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html#verifiedpermissions-IsAuthorized-request-entities) data that describes the principal’s group memberships, the resource’s group memberships.
+The application must call [`IsAuthorized`](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html) and pass through [`entities`](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html#verifiedpermissions-IsAuthorized-request-entities) data that describes the principal’s group memberships, the resource’s group memberships.
 The application must also include the value of the relevant attributes, such as the `assignedProjects` attribute on the principal and the `project` attribute on the resource.

 ## Expanding to a new country

-There are no permissions management activities required when you expand to a new country.

-## Listing All Users assigned a Role

-To list all users assigned a role requires you to construct a query that considers the relevant attribute values of the user.
-This all needs to be done outside of the policy store.
+Expanding to a new country doesn’t require any changes to your policies.